 \begin{lemma}[One-ended groups have snakes on $4$ points] Let $G$ be a one-ended finitely generated group.
 Then for any order $T$ and any integer $N$ in $(G, T)$ there exists a snake on $4$ points of width $1$ and of diameter at least $N$.
 In particular, $\mins(G) \ge 4$. \end{lemma}

 \begin{proof} Assume the contrary: for some order $T$ and integer $N_0$ there are no snakes on $4$ points of width $1$ and diameter at least $N_0$.
 Take a point $x \in G$ and consider a ball $B(x,2N_0)$ of radius $2N_0$, centered at $x$.
-Since $G$ is one-ended, the complement of this ball has one infinite connected component, which we denote by $Y$, and finitely many finite connected components.
+Since $G$ is one-ended, the complement of this ball has (in the Cayley graph $\Gamma(G,S)$ for some generating set $S$) one infinite connected component, which we denote by $Y$, and finitely many finite connected components.
 Take $N_1$ such that all these finite connected components belong to the ball $B(x,N_1)$, and let $N_2$ be the number of points in a ball of radius $N_1$.
 Note that for any two points $a, b\in G$ if $d_G(a,b) > N_1$ then $b$ lies in the unique infinite connected component of $\Gamma(G,S) \setminus B(a, 2 N_0)$ (this unique connected component is a translation of $Y$).

+We recall that the {\it growth function} of a group $G$ with respect to a generating set $S$ is the cardinaly $\#B(e,n)$ of the ball of radius $n$ in the word metric of $(G,S)$.
 Observe that all groups of linear growth are virtually $\Z$, and thus have two ends.
-We know therefore that the growth function of $G$ satisfies $v_{G,S}(n)/n \to \infty$, as follows from an elementary case of Polynomial Growth theorem, due to Justin, see \cite{justin71}, see also \cite{MannHowgroupsgrow}).
+We know therefore that the growth function of $G$ satisfies $\#B(x,n)/n \to \infty$, as follows from an elementary case of the Polynomial Growth theorem, due to Justin (see \cite{justin71}, see also \cite{MannHowgroupsgrow}).